Sales Team Recruitment: A Comprehensive Guide to Building an Effective Team

 Core Skills to Look For in Your Sales Reps

 The following are behaviors that candidates must possess to qualify them for your sales team.
+In addition to technical abilities, soft skills such as communication, adaptability, and emotional intelligence are crucial for success in sales.

 Proactivity in learning